 Upcoming Events

-Hammer and Havoc – Storytelling with Maria Credali
+Hammer and Havoc – Storytelling with Maria Credali.
+Sold Out!

 Join us for an evening of Norse legends, as the Vikings would have heard them – from a traditional Skald, an oral storyteller.
 Hear of mighty Thor, wielder of Mjölnir, as thunder shakes the heavens.
 Marvel at the cunning tricks of Loki, the silver-tongued shapeshifter whose mischief forever alters the fate of gods and giants alike.
 From epic battles to whispered prophecies of Ragnarök, these timeless tales brim with adventure, humour, and mythic wonder.
 Traditional storyteller Maria Credali brings you…